albill/albill.github.com/resources/koans/mumonkan.markdown

     He could have cooked his rice much sooner.

-<b>Mumonkan - Case 8: Keichu's Wheel</b>
+### Mumonkan - Case 8: Keichu's Wheel

 Getsuan said to this students:
   "Keichu, the first wheel-maker of China, made two wheels of fifty spokes each.
-Now, suppose you removed the nave [hub] uniting the spokes.
+Now, suppose you removed the nave <sup>hub</sup> uniting the spokes.
 What would become of the wheel?
 And had Keichu done this could he be called the master wheel-maker?"